JTafej/Programming-Lessons/10_4 Loops Groups and Intro to For Loops.md

 #### In the loop above "counter" is the variable. "i", "j", and "k" are commonly used by programmers as variables in for loops.

-### Your challenge for today is fairly straightforward: Create 6 for loops that each do something different.
-They should be simple, don't go overboard.